 Then Ilúvatar arose, and the Ainur perceived that he smiled; and he lifted up his left hand, and a new theme began amid the storm, like and yet unlike to the former theme, and it gathered power and had new beauty.
 But the discord of Melkor rose in uproar and contended with it, and again there was a war of sound more violent than before, until many of the Ainur were dismayed and sang no longer, and Melkor had the mastery. [emphasis mine]The Silmarillion, ‘Ainulindalë’

 The music of the Ainur, we are told, is the very origin of our world (not counting Ilúvatar’s singular theme and vision).
-The Ainur made a music according to a theme with which Ilúvatar presented them.
+The Ainur made a music according to a theme with which Ilúvatar presented to them.
 The music was transformed by Ilúvatar into a vision.
 The vision was worked into reality by the Valar.

 So far so good.
 But some of the Ainur actually stopped singing back during the music phase.
 They stopped taking part in the music when the discord of Melkor became too great.